Learn more about ethical investments and what options are available to you

 Ethical investment funds tend to take one of two approaches:

-- Funds that avoid stocks that have a negative impact on the environment and its people - they tend to screen out companies involved in contentious sectors such as tobacco, oil and alcohol, and opt instead for established mainstream companies with a proven ethical and environmental track record.
+Avoiding negative impact - Funds that avoid stocks that have a negative impact on the environment and its people.
+They tend to screen out companies involved in contentious sectors such as tobacco, oil and alcohol, and opt instead for established mainstream companies with a proven ethical and environmental track record.

-- Funds that target companies that are actively making a positive contribution to the environment and its people - such as designing green transport or developing processes that minimise pollution.
+Positive contributions - Funds that target companies that are actively making a positive contribution to the environment and its people.
+Comapnies such as those designing green transport, or developing processes that minimise pollution.

 What types of ethical investments are available?

-The need for transparency from investment providers came to the forefront during the financial crisis, and this, coupled with the fact that environmental issues are now a key consideration in government policy, has led to a growing trend for investment managers to incorporate environmental, social and governance (ESG) issues into mainstream investment.
+The need for transparency from investment providers came to the forefront during the financial crisis.
+This, coupled with the fact that environmental issues are now a key consideration in government policy, has led to a growing trend for investment managers to incorporate environmental, social and governance (ESG) issues into mainstream investment.

 This means you may be able to find a mainstream investment that satisfies your moral needs, without necessarily opting for a specialist ethical investment fund.